SchenLong/Mutaito-Academy/README.md

 Practices:
 - Terminal navigation, install from APT, Install github clone, chmod, execute a software
-- Launch a NMAP scanner from command Line
+- Clone the class github repository into /OPT/HACKADEMY from the terminal
-- Install and configure a windows server 2016
+- Install and configure a windows server 2003 with IIS capacity
+- Scan the windows server 2003 for vulnerabilities and exploit
 - Root an android device
                                                          ----------------------------------